Contribute

 Windows Host

-On Windows, application text output is not sent to the terminal.
-You need to install DebugView tool to capture text traces generated by digiKam.
+On Windows, application text output is not sent to the terminal as under Linux.
+You need to install an extra application named DebugView tool to capture text traces generated by digiKam.

-Before to start digiKam and DebugView, from your Windows System Info panel, add a new user variable with these criteria:
+If digiKam do not start, go to your Windows System Information panel and add a new user variable with these criteria:

 name: "QT_LOGGING_RULES"